cew-hacs/cheapest_energy_windows/README.md

    - Guided Setup (recommended for new users)
    - Quick Setup (for advanced users)

-2. **Select your electricity price sensor**: The integration will auto-discover compatible price sensors (e.g., Nordpool, ENTSO-E, Tibber)
+2. **Select your Nord Pool price sensor**: The integration will auto-discover Nord Pool price sensors in your Home Assistant instance

 3. **Configure pricing parameters**:
    - VAT percentage